Know this important information if you’re considering a payday loan in Colorado.

 The amount you borrow in payday loans through any one lender cannot exceed $500.
 The minimum loan term is six months, and there is no set maximum.
 You have the right to rescind (cancel) a payday loan before 5 p.m. the next business day after the loan transaction takes place.

-Some quick facts about payday loans in Colorado:
+Five quick facts about payday loans in Colorado

 - Maximum loan amount: $500